robmccormack89/docker-wp-starter/readme.md

 ## How to deploy

-### Server and domains
+### 1. System & Domains

-Have a server with Docker installed & point your domains to your local IP in your system's hosts file:
+Have Docker & Docker Compose installed on your system & point your domains to your local IP in your system's hosts file:

 - mysite.com
 - sql.mysite.com; for phpmyadmin dashboard
 - traefik.mysite.com; for traefik dashboard

-### 1. Rename sample.env
+### 2. Rename sample.env

 Rename 'sample.env' to '.env' & fill in your own details.

-### 2. Generate self-signed SSLs
+### 3. Generate self-signed SSLs

 Whilst inside the project directory, hit this to generate your self-signed cert: